Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework: Introduction

-Most existing FL frameworks, such as \textsc{Flower} \cite{beutel2020flower}, \textsc{FedML} \cite{he2020fedml}, and \textsc{FedScale} \cite{lai2022fedscale}, do not adequately address the full spectrum of challenges inherent in FL.
-For example, some frameworks do not support asynchronous aggregation that could improve training efficiency, lack implementations of robust authentication and privacy preservation algorithms, or fail to offer user-friendly interfaces for developers to easily integrate new solutions or algorithms.
-To bridge these gaps, we developed the Advanced Privacy-Preserving Federated Learning (\textsc{Appfl}) framework, a comprehensive and extensible FL framework that builds on and improves the work presented in \cite{ryu2022appfl}. \textsc{Appfl} supports both single-node and multi-node simulations, as well as distributed deployment of FL experiments.
-It features advanced aggregation strategies to address data heterogeneity \cite{fedavgm} and various asynchronous aggregation strategies to boost training efficiency in environments with computation heterogeneity \cite{li2023fedcompass}.
-Additionally, \textsc{Appfl} incorporates versatile communication protocols \cite{chard2020funcx}, data transfer methods \cite{pauloski2023accelerating}, and compression strategies to meet different communication requirements and enhance communication efficiency \cite{wilkins2024fedsz}.
-It also includes robust authentication via Globus \cite{foster2011globus, allen2012software, tuecke2016globus}, along with plugins for adding new authentication methods, and implements privacy preservation strategies to prevent the reconstruction of training data \cite{dwork2006differential}.
-Moreover, \textsc{Appfl} is extensible; it follows a modular design that enables users and developers to seamlessly adapt the framework for different use cases and integrate custom algorithmic solutions to tackle various FL challenges.
+Most existing FL frameworks, such as \textsc{Flower} \cite{beutel2020flower}, \textsc{FedML} \cite{he2020fedml}, and \textsc{FedScale} \cite{lai2022fedscale}, do not adequately address the full spectrum of FL challenges.
+For example, some frameworks do not support asynchronous aggregation that could improve training efficiency, lack implementations of robust authentication, or fail to offer user-friendly interfaces for easy integration of new algorithms.
+To bridge these gaps, we developed the Advanced Privacy-Preserving Federated Learning (\textsc{Appfl}) framework, a comprehensive and extensible FL framework that builds on and improves the work presented in \cite{ryu2022appfl}. \textsc{Appfl} features advanced aggregation strategies to address data heterogeneity \cite{fedavgm} and various asynchronous aggregation strategies to boost training efficiency among heterogeneous computing resources \cite{li2023fedcompass}.
+Additionally, \textsc{Appfl} incorporates versatile communication protocols, data transfer methods, and compression strategies to meet different communication requirements and enhance communication efficiency.
+It also includes robust authentication via Globus \cite{tuecke2016globus}, along with plugins for adding new authentication methods, and implements privacy preservation strategies \cite{dwork2006differential} to prevent the reconstruction of training data.
+Moreover, \textsc{Appfl} is extensible; it follows a modular design with detailed documentation that enables users and developers to seamlessly adapt the framework for different application use cases and integrate custom algorithmic solutions to tackle various FL challenges.